erlware/erlware_commons/doc/signatures.md

 We are going to use two function calls in our timing.
 One that updates data and one that returns data, just to get good coverage.
-For our dictionaries that we are going to use the `size` function as well as the `add` function.
+For our dictionaries we are going to use the `size` function as well as the `add` function.

     :::erlang